-Looking to upgrade your mop but don’t know what type would be the best option for you?
-Can’t decide between a flat mop and a spin mop to replace your previous one?
+Looking to upgrade your mop but don't know what type would be the best option for you?
+Can't decide between a flat mop and a spin mop to replace your previous one?
 Well then, don’t worry because, in this article, we are going to be explaining to you all that you need to know when it comes to flat mop vs. spin mop.
-This will make your decision easier when it comes to choosing the one that is suitable for your cleaning needs.
+This will make your decision easier when it comes to choosing the right mop that is suitable for your cleaning needs.

 Flat Mop Vs. Spin Mop

 A flat mop is a mop that has a wide, flat head which is usually covered with a microfiber pad.
 This pad is usually removable and is stuck on the mop using either velcro or glue.
 A unique thing about these dust mops is that the heads are able to rotate a full 360°.
 And when this quality is combined with its wide and flat shape, it makes them great for reaching and cleaning under furniture without having to move them.